Suzuki Ignis: Indonesia

 The Indonesian-spec Ignis was launched by Suzuki Indomobil Motor on 17 April 2017 as an import from India.
-It is available in two trim levels: GL and GX, with either 5-speed manual or automated manual transmission.
+It is available in two trim levels: GL and GX, powered by a 1.2-litre K12M engine that produces 82 PS (60 kW;81 hp) and 113 N⋅m (83 lb⋅ft) of torque with either 5-speed manual or automated manual transmission.
 On 27 January 2018, a special edition with sport-oriented accessories was launched for Indonesian market, based from GL trim known as Ignis Sport Edition.
+The Ignis was discontinued in Indonesia on 2 July 2024.

 Facelift

 The facelifted second generation Ignis was launched in Japan on 4 February 2020, in India on 7 February 2020 at the 15th Auto Expo, in Indonesia on 9 April 2020, in Australia in May 2020 and in the United Kingdom in August 2020.
 The car received new front and rear bumpers, gauge cluster colour and fabric seats design.
+A revised front grille featured four slots flanking the Suzuki logo, rather than the original model's honeycomb with a horizontal chrome bar.

-European-spec Ignis received a brand new 1.2-litre dual VVT mild hybrid engine called K12D Dualjet and become standard engine replacing the previous 1.25-litre engine, it is now produces 83 PS and 107 Nm.
+In mid-2020, the European-spec Ignis received a brand new 1.2-litre dual VVT mild hybrid engine called K12D Dualjet and become standard engine replacing the previous 1.25-litre engine, it is now produces 83 PS and 107 Nm.
 The battery capacity for mild hybrid system is also enlarged to 10Ah.
 The automated manual "AGS" transmission is also replaced with CVT.